Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 | 15 | MV_INFERENCE_HUMAN_POSE_LEFT_KNEE | 13 |
 | 16 | MV_INFERENCE_HUMAN_POSE_LEFT_ANKLE | 14 |

----

-Motion capture file (MoCap) includes the movements of objects or people.
+Motion capture file (MoCap) includes the movements of objects or a person.
 There are various MoCap formats, but well-known BVH (BioVision Hierarchy) file is supported in Media Vision.
-BVH file has Hierarchy structure to provide landmark information and the structure can be changed.
-It means that landmarks information is differenct from the definition.
+BVH file has Hierarchy structure to provide landmark information with landmarks' name and the structure can be changed.
+It means that landmarks information is different from the definition.
 To use them correctly, you have to map those information to landmarks based on the definition.
-For example, an [example](file://./media/mediavision_pose_bvh_sample.bvh) BVH file describes a squat pose as,
+For example, an [example](/media/mediavision_pose_bvh_sample.bvh) BVH file describes a squat pose in the following image with 15 landmarks.
+It starts with hips and ends with left foot.

 ![Body pose](./media/mediavision_pose_bvh_sample.png)

-, with 15 landmarks.
-It starts with Hips and ends with RightRoot.
-Thus, you can create a mapping file, named of `mocap_mapping.txt` as
+You can create a mapping file, named of `mocap_mapping.txt` as following.

 ```
 Hips,10